Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/ota-node.md

 }
 ```

-A real world example would be to allow the auto update over night.
-To archive this you could use two **inject nodes** that will send a message at a specific time.
+A real-world example would be to allow the auto-update only during the night.
+To archive this, you could use two **inject nodes** to send a message at a specific time — one to turn the auto-update on, one to turn it off.

-You can copy paste the flow example below from the example folder in the repo.
+You can copy-paste the flow example below from the example folder in the repo.

 ![img](img/ota-node-autoUpdate-msg.png)

 ## Blacklist

-Some lamps you may want to update only manually, because for instance the Ikea lamps turn on for a short time after the installation process succeded.
-If this lamp is over your head while you asleep, you may wake up.
-To prevent this situation, or any other you don't wan't this to happen, you can add those lamps to a blacklist.
-All lamps on the blacklist can only be updated manually with a **msg** sent to the input (see description above) or you use our dashboard you find in the dashboard folder at the root of the repo.
+You may want to update some lamps only manually for various reasons.
+For example, the Ikea lamps turn on for a short time after the installation process succeeded.
+If this lamp is over your head while you are asleep, it might wake you.
+To prevent those situations, you can add those lamps to a blacklist.
+All lamps on the blacklist can only be updated manually with a **msg** sent to the input (see description above), or you use our dashboard you find in the dashboard folder at the root of the repo.

 ![img](img/ota-node-config-blacklist.png)